Captain Boomerang: George "Digger" Harkness

 Secretly the illegitimate son of an American soldier and an Australian woman, Harkness was raised in an Australian town called Korumburra in poverty, during which time he developed great skill in making boomerangs, and in using them as weapons.
 As a young adult, he was hired as a performer and boomerang promoter by a toy company which was, unbeknownst to him, owned by his biological father.
 It was at this time that he developed the Captain Boomerang persona that he would continue to use in his later criminal career.
 Audiences ridiculed him, and a resentful Harkness turned to using his boomerangs for crime.

 When he began committing crimes, he threw suspicion off himself by briefly pretending another man was impersonating him, showing his 'parents', (really other crooks) to the Flash after the Flash caught him next to a crime scene.
 He nearly succeeded in killing the Flash after knocking him out with a boomerang, then tying him to a giant boomerang that he fired, which then got sent into space and then fell into the ocean.
-However, the Flash was able to escape from his friction-proof bonds by quickly vibrating his molecules.
+However, the Flash escapes from his friction-proof bonds by quickly vibrating his molecules.
 He also increased the boomerang's velocity so much he was able to use it to defeat and jail Harkness and the two crooks.

-He became a recurring enemy of the Flash, typically by devising altered boomerangs which could produce astonishing effects (some would explode, others had razor-sharp edges, etc.), and using them ruthlessly.
-He became a staple member of the Rogues, a group of villains dedicated to opposing Flash, and who were first organized after Gorilla Grodd broke them out of jail.
-Though captured when Flash made their weapons hit each other, they continued to act together.

-Later on, Harkness became a less-than-effective member of the Suicide Squad in exchange for being pardoned for his crimes.
-However, Captain Boomerang's grating personality and blatant racism (among other things, he constantly referred to black team member Bronze Tiger as an "Abo") caused considerable friction among his teammates, and he was considered to be a dangerous, vicious, cowardly and undependable member of the team—dysfunctional even by the Squad's standards and the equivalent of a class clown.